-When we consider your track record we'll be looking at your experience to date and consider if the project you would like us to support is in keeping with this.
+When we consider your track record we'll be looking at your experience and will consider if the project you would like us to support is in keeping with this.
 So, we'll look at the scale of your proposed project, the partners and mentors involved and if it's the right stage of your career to be embarking on a project like this.
 It's not necessarily about the length of your CV.
 We're interested in your creative journey and how this project will help you get to where you want to be.

-- Tell us briefly about your usual creative practice - Show us how this project will develop and extend your practice by drawing on or complementing your previous artistic work, for example: - Are you looking to develop certain themes of issues that you've focused on in your earlier work? - Tell us how critical review of your work has informed your project - Tell us if this project takes you in a new creative direction.
+- Tell us briefly about your usual creative practice and your track record as a creative professional - Tell us how this project will develop and extend your creative practice - Show us how this project draws from or complements your previous artistic work, for example: - o Are you looking to develop certain themes of issues that you've focused on in your earlier work? - o Tell us how critical review of your work has informed your project - Tell us if this project takes you in a new creative direction.
 If it does, what's the creative rationale for this?